MLP-SLAM: Multilayer Perceptron-Based Simultaneous Localization and Mapping: Abstract

 \section{Abstract}

-The Visual Simultaneous Localization and Mapping (V-SLAM) system has seen significant development in recent years, demonstrating high precision in environments with limited dynamic objects.
-However, their performance significantly deteriorates when deployed in settings with a higher presence of movable objects, such as environments with pedestrians, cars, and buses, which are common in outdoor scenes.
-To address this issue, we propose a Multilayer Perceptron (MLP)-based real-time stereo SLAM system that leverages complete geometry information to avoid information loss.
-Moreover, there is currently no publicly available dataset for directly evaluating the effectiveness of dynamic and static feature classification methods, and to bridge this gap, we have created a publicly available dataset containing over 50,000 feature points.
-Experimental results demonstrate that our MLP-based dynamic and static feature point discriminator has achieved superior performance compared to other methods on this dataset.
-Furthermore, the MLP-based real-time stereo SLAM system has shown the highest average precision and fastest speed on the outdoor KITTI tracking datasets compared to other dynamic SLAM systems.The open-source code and datasets are available at https://github.com/TaozheLi/MLP-SLAM.
+The Visual Simultaneous Localization and Mapping (V-SLAM) system has advanced significantly in recent years, achieving high precision in environments with few dynamic objects.
+However, its performance declines in settings with numerous movable objects, such as those with pedestrians, cars, and buses, which are common in outdoor scenes.
+While some researchers are tackling this issue with artificial mathematical methods, these often suffering less generality and information loss.
+To address this problem, we propose a novel Multilayer Perceptron (MLP)-based method that utilizes complete geometric information to prevent information loss and capable to apply in various situations.
+To best of our knowledge, this is the first time that machine learning-based method introduced for distinguishing dynamic and static feature points in the SLAM field.
+Additionally, there is currently no publicly available dataset for evaluating dynamic and static feature classification methods.
+To fill this gap, we have created a publicly available dataset containing over 50,000 feature points.
+Experimental results show that our MLP-based dynamic and static feature point discriminator outperforms other methods on this dataset.
+Furthermore, our proposed MLP-based real-time stereo SLAM system achieves the highest average precision and fastest speed on the outdoor KITTI Odometry and KITTI360 datasets compared to other dynamic SLAM systems.
+The open-source code and datasets will be accessible at https://github.com/TaozheLi/MLP-SLAM upon paper acceptance.

 \textit{Index Terms}-Multilayer Perceptron, Dynamic SLAM, Machine Learning